mnlipp/jdrupes-mdoclet/mdoclet/overview.md

 `-disable-auto-highlight`
 :   Disable auto-highlighting.
 If no language is specified for a fenced block, the
     highlighter will not try to guess the correct language.
-This option has to be implemented by the markdown processor.
+This option has to be implemented by the Markdown processor.

 ### Gradle